-Cajun Shrimp Sweet Potato Hash is a delicious dish filled with sweet potatoes, beans, corn, and Cajun shrimp.
+Cajun Shrimp Sweet Potato Hash is a delicious dish filled with sweet potatoes, beans, corn, and super flavorful Cajun shrimp.
 A complete one-pan dinner that is filling, tasty, and easy to make!

 You know how I’ve talked obsessively about the Sweet Potato Pulled Pork Hash recipe?
 Well I finally made another sweet potato dish that can compare – this Cajun Shrimp Sweet Potato Hash.